gcb-mc/docintel/README.md

-# AI Code Conversion and Validation
+# AI Document Classification and Extraction

 ---